 The assignments will be graded on research, originality of thesis and approach, argument, structure and style.
-All written assignments must be in Times New Roman, 12 point font (no other font will be accepted), double-spaced, and prepared according to MLA style.
+All written assignments must be in Times New Roman, 12 point font (no other font will be accepted), double-spaced, and prepared according to the citation style pertinent to your field (Chicago or MLA).